kailash-manasarovar/statement/docs/timeline/2025/february.md

 - On that visit, Michelle and I were walking just after I met her and - this was when I had started to notice agents everywhere I went in the UK - a woman (American spy dress) walks past us and does the *we don't like her* frown at Michelle as we walk by.
 - Putting distance between them and her?
 - I never hear from her again.
-- Word on the street is that Michelle Gordon is *very interesting* with regards to our current efforts for justice and peace on earth :), but I've no idea how or why.
-- Michelle hasn't been farming out her white friends to the black rape-gangs has she?